 You have to chose your deployment strategy wisely - the key based authentication may look tempting but possibly you need to distribute other user-certificates as well like for WiFi authentication or an Always On VPN.

 For better understanding here's a scheme of the involved components when using Windows Hello for Business SSO with on premise resources.
-As mentioned before the CA is not necessary - depending on your deployment option.
+As mentioned before NDES is not necessary - depending on your deployment option.

 Issue #1: CRL